scienceasdf/su2code.github.io/_docs/Theory.md

 The governing equation set in the general form above is very flexible for handling a number of variations in the modeling assumptions, from constant density inviscid flows up to variable density turbulent flows with a two-way coupled energy equation and temperature-dependent transport coefficients.
 Natural convection and 2D axisymmetric problems can be treated in a straightforward manner with the addition of source terms.

 Within the `INC_NAVIER_STOKES` and `INC_RANS` solvers, we discretize the equations in space using a finite volume method (FVM) with a standard edge-based data structure on a dual grid with vertex-based schemes.
 The convective and viscous fluxes are evaluated at the midpoint of an edge.
-We apply a density-based scheme that is a generalization of artificial compressibility in order to achieve pressure-velocity coupling and solve the incompressible equations in a fully coupled manner.
+We apply a density-based scheme that is a generalization of artificial compressibility in order to achieve pressure-velocity coupling and solve the incompressible equations in a fully coupled manner. `TK:: Especially here it would be awesome to link the different tutorials that you made!
+I guess cross-referencing between tutorials, theory and other sections is a task for itself...`

+The interested reader is pointed towards a [this paper](https://economon.github.io/docs/AIAA-2018-3111.pdf) which contains more details.

 ---